stijnbenja/NumpyML/README.md

 # Creating a deep learningframe work using only numpy
-### Trying to whitebox a blackbox by building it from scratch
+### Trying to whitebox a blackbox neural net by building it from scratch